THE PATHOGENESIS OF HIV-ASSOCIATED WASTING IS MULTIFACTORIAL1

-Contributing factors have been identified across a number of physiological systems1
+Contributing factors for HIV-associated wasting have been identified across a number of physiological systems.

 - Dudgeon WD, Phillips KD, Carson JA, Brewer RB, Durstine JL, Hand GA.
 Counteracting muscle wasting in HIV-infected individuals.
 HIV Med.
 2006;7(5):299-310.